AndressaGabriele/playsmart-solutionTest/README.md

 ## Installation:

-1. Make sure you have nodejs and npm installed on your system
+1. Make sure you have Node.js and npm installed on your system.
-2. ` Git clone `
+2. Clone the repository using Git clone.
-3. ` npm install `
+3. Run npm install.
-4. ` npm run dev `
+4. Execute npm run dev.